ghall89/shell-scripts/README.md

 ### Instructions

-Run script in your terminal with the path to the text file you wish to "despace" as an argument.
+Run script in your terminal with the path to the folder that holds the text files you want to "despace".

-Example: `sh despacer.sh ~/Desktop/sample.txt`
+Example: `sh despacer.sh ~/Desktop/text`

 ## License